 As we evolve into the "new" improved dumb-down for Canadian students, there is a view that for public education in Canada, like with the Toronto Maple Leafs, we pay the most and receive the least.
 Results are after all about expectations.
 Perhaps though like the Leafs, Canadian students are damn fine players, just a tad too unmotivated.
 It's taken for granted that systemic problems like many Canadian issues are endemic-that little can be done.
 In his heart, the Canuck says, "Don't worry, be happy."
 He procrastinates.
 For instance, the dropout rate is alarming and the ambivalence to finding long-term solutions to social problems is all too common.

 Don't let another day go by without admitting to the problem.
 We've paid a horrible price for lackluster results in the managing of public sector investitures, but possibly it wasn't the mismanagement of education per se so much as the cultural bias against a student giving everything they've got to the adventure of ideas.

-To Throw Themselves like a Renaissance Man into Study!
+To Throw Themselves like a Renaissance Man into Study is no Fault!